sblaisot/certbot-dns-01-authenticators/local-bind/README.md

   * This scripts expects to find all zone files in the same directory and with the same filename format (configurable)
-  * The sone file must contain the serial alone on its line with a comment allowing this script to find it.
+  * The zone file must contain the serial alone on its line with a comment allowing this script to find it.
 For example you can use a definition in the form: